DRAFT

 }

-The tests can be run from within visual studios test explorer or from the command line with either dotnet test or dotnet vstest.
+The tests can be run from within visual studios test explorer or from the command line with either dotnet test.

 dotnet test